Government by algorithm: History

 Since the 2000s, algorithms have been designed and used to automatically analyze surveillance videos.

 In his 2006 book Virtual Migration, A. Aneesh developed the concept of algocracy — information technologies constrain human participation in public decision making.
 Aneesh differentiated algocratic systems from bureaucratic systems (legal-rational regulation) as well as market-based systems (price-based regulation).

-In 2013, algorithmic regulation was coined by Tim O'Reilly, founder and CEO of O'Reilly Media Inc.:
+In 2013, the concept of algorithmic regulation was popularized by Tim O’Reilly, founder and CEO of O’Reilly Media: